1 - 10 of 17 Jobs

 Clare Crusaders Children's ClinicEnnis, County Clare

 We're Hiring: Speech & Language Therapist Location: Clare Crusaders’ Children’s Clinic, Barefield, Ennis, Co.
 Clare About the Role: Provide Speech & Language Therapy to children aged 1–18 years in both clinical and school settings.
 Join a supportive multidisciplinary team helping children and families reach their potential.
-Requirements: Apply: Send CV & cover letter by clicking the APPLY NOW button.
+Requirements: Apply: Please click the APPLY NOW button to upload your CV.
 Don't have a current CV?
 Click HERE to view the JobAlert.ie CV templates.
-Closing Date: 10th November 2025 Enquiries: Fiona Norton – 065 689 6015
+Enquiries: Fiona Norton – 065 689 6015

 Graduate Management Trainee